GenomicsAotearoa/shell-for-bioinformatics/workshop_material/4_inspectmanipluate.md

 chr3	11	28
 chr3	16	27
 ```
-`sort` without any148
-| Chapter 7: Unix Data Tools arguments simply sorts a file alphanumerically by line.
-Because chromosome is the first column, sorting by line effectively groups chromo‐
-somes together, as these are “ties” in the sorted order.
+`sort` without any arguments simply sorts a file alphanumerically by line.
+Because chromosome is the first column, sorting by line effectively groups chromosomes together, as these are "ties" in the sorted order.

-However, using sort ’s defaults of sorting alphanumerically by line doesn’t handle tabular data properly.
+However, using `sort`’s defaults of sorting alphanumerically by line doesn’t handle tabular data properly.
 There are two new features we need:

 - The ability to sort by particular columns